lrettig/EIPs/EIPS/eip-credible_commitment.md

 ## Simple Summary

-Ethereum currently provides a block reward to proof of work miners every block, but it does not capture any inflationary reward for ecosystem funding.
+Ethereum currently provides a block reward to proof of work miners every block, but it does not capture any block rewards for ecosystem funding.
 This EIP adds a simple mechanism for capturing a portion of block rewards for ecosystem funding as a credible commitment to doing so in future, but it does not actually capture any such rewards.

 ## Abstract